Code-Institute-Submissions/debapriya9b-onlineShop/README.md

 ## Heroku Deployment

-To deploy Family Hub to heroku, take the following steps:
+To deploy Creative Jewelry to heroku, take the following steps:

 1. Create a `requirements.txt` file using the terminal command `pip freeze > requirements.txt`.